Mathooshan-Mano/Mathooshan-Mano/README.md

-Hey there! 👋 My name is Mathooshan Mano
+Hey there! 👋 My name is Mathooshan Manoharan

 ## I'm a student passionate about learning as much as I can about everything I possibly can!